Assassination of Archduke Franz Ferdinand: Rade Malobabić

 In 1914, Rade Malobabić was Serbian Military Intelligence's chief undercover operative against Austria-Hungary.
 His name appeared in Serbian documents captured by Austria-Hungary during the war.
 These documents describe the running of arms, munitions, and agents from Serbia into Austria-Hungary under Malobabić's direction.

 Owing to the suppression by Serbia of Apis's confession and of the Salonika trial transcripts historians did not initially link Malobabić closely to the Sarajevo attack.
 Apis's confession, however, states that "I engaged Malobabić to organize the assassination on the occasion of the announced arrival of Franz Ferdinand to Sarajevo."
-At the Salonika trial, Colonel Ljubomir Vulović (head of the Serbian Frontiers Service) testified: 'In 1914 on occasion of my official trip from Loznica to Belgrade, I received a letter at the General Staff [signed by Marshal Putnik, Serbia's top military officer] noting that agents of Malobabić would come and a teacher whose name I don't recall (Danilo Ilić was a teacher but it is unclear if the teacher in question was Ilić as Ilić can be placed in Brod but not Loznica) so I could sent [sic] them into Bosnia.'
+At the Salonika trial, Colonel Ljubomir Vulović (head of the Serbian Frontiers Service) testified: 'In 1914 on occasion of my official trip from Loznica to Belgrade, I received a letter at the General Staff [signed by Marshal Radomir Putnik, Serbia's top military officer] noting that agents of Malobabić would come and a teacher whose name I don't recall (Danilo Ilić was a teacher but it is unclear if the teacher in question was Ilić as Ilić can be placed in Brod but not Loznica) so I could sent [sic] them into Bosnia.'
 Because of that 'I went to Loznica and either that day or very soon afterwards sent Rade and that teacher into Bosnia.'
 Soon thereafter occurred the Sarajevo assassination of Archduke Franz Ferdinand."
 On the eve of his execution, Malobabić told a priest: "They ordered me to go to Sarajevo when that assassination was to take place, and when everything was over, they ordered me to come back and fulfill other missions, and then there was the outbreak of the war."
 Vladimir Dedijer in The Road to Sarajevo presented additional testimonial evidence that Malobabić arrived in Sarajevo on the eve of the Sarajevo attack and gave the final go-ahead for the operation to Danilo Ilić.
 This meshes with Dedijer's theory that Djuro Ŝarac had given instructions to Ilić on 16 June canceling the assassination.
 Soon after their confessions, Serbia executed Malobabić, Vulović, and Apis on false charges.
 Serbia published no clarifications of their confessions with regards to the Sarajevo attack.